-It's amazing what one picture can do.
+It's amazing what one snapshot can do.
 With just one image, our attention can be purchased back from the chaotic shuffling of everyday life.
 Something that could temporarily snap us out of our daily stupor; our focus readjusted.
 It could be something simple that resonates with us on a personal level or perhaps a quick glimpse into a truth that we abandon simply out of its inconvenience to our day-to-day lives.
 Confined within its framed border, a picture could tell a tale, capture an emotion, embody the essence of the period it was taken.
 It could be all that's needed to encapsulate a fleeting moment in time, preserving it for posterity, where it can live on in the memory of the next pair of eyes to gaze upon it.
 Whether on celluloid or pixelated, what matters, in the end, is its ability to grab the viewer's attention.
-And perhaps no better example of that are moments that are captured amidst human conflict.
+And perhaps no better example of that are moments captured amidst human conflict.

 For at the heart of the matter lies a common understanding that we can all share.
 Something that supersedes religion, race, ethnicity or any sociopolitical borders set in place to keep us apart.
 Through it all, the right image has the power to stir up an emotional response that takes far more than words to express.
 They become calling cards for truths.
-A way of giving tangible form to complex, and often nebulous, ideas.
+A way of giving tangible form to nebulous ideas.
 It’s for that reason that we continue to rely on them.
 Their ability to speak to us is timeless, even if the world around it continues to march forward.

 And when it all boils down to it, it’s this rare phenomenon, this occurrence, that Flag attempts to capture.
-But perhaps more important than that is the way in which it goes about capturing it.
+But perhaps more important than that is the way in which it goes about obtaining it.
 A way that’s surprisingly underutilized, both in its presentation decisions and subject matter.

-By using the framework of this image phenomenon as its central premise, Flag crafts a narrative around a point of view that's usually gone unaccounted for, yet plays the most vital role in the reason these powerful images come into existence, in the first place.
-Here, we follow the brave men and women that are constantly seeking out the fringe to capture that perfect shot — the kind of picture that finds its place in the pages of historical texts.
-Whether the journalists in question are using this as a means of income or have a genuine desire to reveal the truth, Flag uses this kind of occurrence as an opportunity to view concepts far less nebulous than the sentimentality behind what they come to represent.
+By using the framework of this image phenomenon as its central premise, Flag crafts a narrative around a point of view that's usually gone unaccounted for, yet plays the most vital role in the reason these powerful photographs come into existence, in the first place.
+Here, we follow the brave men and women that are constantly seeking out the fringe to capture that perfect shot; the kind of picture that finds its place in the pages of historical texts.
+Whether the journalists in question are using this as a means of income or have a genuine desire to reveal the truth, Flag uses this kind of occurrence as an opportunity to view concepts far less vague than the sentimentality behind what they come to represent.
 A tale that takes on broad implications, yet, surprisingly enough, remains intimate.
 A type of intimacy that can only be birthed from the cold cynicism of politics once we discuss the presentation being used to contain it all.

-To traverse this story, we follow Saeko Shirasu, a young photojournalist whom, unlike her peers, isn't interested in publicizing truths of some country’s conflict, but rather, uses this opportunity as a chance to carve out a purpose for herself through the photos she captures.
+To traverse this story, we follow Saeko Shirasu, a young photojournalist whom, unlike her peers, isn't interested in publicizing truths of some country’s conflict, but instead, uses this opportunity as a chance to carve out a purpose for herself through the photos she takes.
 Despite gaining recognition amongst her colleagues and media outlets for the famous image she captured regarding the civil war, there’s far more fueling her to undergo the mission to help retrieve the flag than anything described as “noble.”
 For Saeko, this is a task meant to help her find who she truly is.
 In many ways, the story is every bit about Saeko as it is about the political climate she finds herself navigating across.
 Something that the show wastes no time in establishing with what’s arguably its biggest draw.

 By doing this, the show can keep everything up close and personal, something that’s made all the more impressive given the all-encompassing nature of the civil war set on center-stage.